ministryofjustice/make-recall-decision-ui/docs/developing-new-features.md

 - Find elements using visible text rather than attributes, if possible.
 It speeds up test development, has the added benefit of testing accessibility in some cases (eg for input labels), and makes the tests more readable.
 Use cy.* commands (which can be reused later for E2E tests).
 - Run the [integration tests](./tests.md).
 While developing tests, `npm run int-test-ui` is better as you can see what's going on in the browser.
 - If you make a change to the Cypress tests or supporting test code, it will refresh automatically
 - You can stop execution in the app using Chrome devtools Node debugger.
-To stop execution in the test code itself, open devtools in the cypress browser window, and add a `debugger` command to the test code, where you want it to break.
+To stop execution in the test code itself, open devtools in the cypress browser window, and add a `debugger` command to the test code in your code editor, where you want it to break.

 ## Feature flags
 Wrap the new feature in a [feature flag](./feature-flags.md), defaulted to `false`.